3zbumban/php-reddit-clone/README.md

 # Readme

 ## description
-Reddit Clone – PHP, Vue.js, Docker
-A fullstack Reddit-style web app with:
+A fullstack Reddit-style web app with PHP, Vue.js, Docker:

-- Backend: Plain PHP with a JSON REST API
+- Backend: Plain PHP with a JSON REST API using Composer
 - Frontend: Vue.js single-page application
 - Database: MariaDB using Propel ORM
 - Environment: Dockerized for easy setup and development